wmwolf/MesaScript/README.md

 ```ruby
 Inlist.add_star_defaults
 ```
 which does all three in one go.
-The most common bonus namelist you might also want is the `binary_controls` namelist, which there is a shortcut for as well:
+The most common bonus namelists you might also want are the `binary_job` and `binary_controls` namelists, which have their own shortcuts as well: `Inlist.add_binary_job` and `Inlist.add_binary_controls_defaults` (and the more succinct `Inlist.add_binary_defaults` to do both).
-`Inlist.add_binary_defaults`.
 Note, though, that at least one command (`log_directory`) is present in both `controls` and `binary_controls`, so MesaScript will fail to execute one of them as it will only register the control as belonging to one namelist.
 There is no guarantee that more controls won't have name collisions in the future other than isolating which namelists are read in.

 If you don't specify any extra namelists (99% of use cases), it just defaults to reading in the three main `star` namelists.